Internet Banking Customer Awareness and Information.

 While Stone Bank will periodically send information to customers via email, we will never email you and request that you send personal information through the internet, nor through any other means.
-Even if the email return address looks like it may be from Stone Bank, if the message request that you confirm your email address, account number, or Social Security Number; DO NOT RESPOND.
+Even if the email return address looks like it may be from Stone Bank, if the message requests that you confirm your email address, account number, or Social Security Number, DO NOT RESPOND.
 Call us immediately to report the issue.

 Will Stone Bank ever call me and ask for personal information?

 Stone Bank will never contact a customer asking for their banking credentials by telephone or email.
-Any attempt at this should be immediately declined, and information about the attempt passed on to Stone Bank (see contact info below).
+Any attempt at this should be immediately declined, and information about the attempt should be passed on to Stone Bank (see contact info below).

 Scenarios where Stone Bank may contact you:

 - If there is suspicious activity detected on your debit card, we will call to verify transactions or alert you of any compromise.

 - We may call to see if you would be interested in working with an employee if you have an account that might benefit from other services.